input-output-hk/cardano-rest/migration-guide/src/explorer-api.md

 === "cardano-graphql"

-    !!! info
+    !!! warning
-        This query is WIP.
-A few fields are still missing.
+        This example query only covers a subset of the results returned by cardano-rest

     **query.graphql**
     ```graphql